TonyRipa/Leibniz/README.md

 #### 2.2.1 Extension Functions

 We may distinguish between objects, and the measures of those objects.
 We might have a particular line-segment S. The length of S might be L. S and L are different types.
 S may be of type geometric object.
 L may be of type real number.
 Since L is a real number, and since 0 is a real number, it may be that L=0.
 Since 0 is not a geometric object, it cannot be the case that S=0.
 So, while division by L could result in division by zero, division by S can not.
+While a geometric object which can't be divided by is conceivable (e.g. S-S i.e. the empty geometric object), S is not such a geometric object.

 Consider an example.

 let x,h be line-segments